GraphiQL Playground

 Introduction

-GraphiQL is a browser-based user interface for interactively testing and executing queries against the Tenable.ot GraphQL API.
-This document describes the steps necessary to set up the GraphiQL playground for testing the Tenable.ot API.
+GraphiQL is a browser-based user interface for interactively testing and executing queries against the Tenable OT Security GraphQL API.
+This document describes the steps necessary to set up the GraphiQL playground for testing the Tenable OT Security API.
 It also explains the basic concepts of GraphQL queries and includes several example queries.

 Prerequisites